elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-critical-assumptions-when-calculating-cumulative-incidence.md

 url: /learn/health-studies/questions/what-are-the-critical-assumptions-when-calculating-cumulative-incidence
 score: -1.0
 related_article1:
-    id: 163327
+    id: 163064
     title: >-
-        Why is the denominator important in measures of disease frequency, and how can it vary across populations?
+        What is the significance of measuring disease frequency over a consistent time interval?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-is-the-denominator-important-in-measures-of-disease-frequency-and-how-can-it-vary-across-populations
+    url: /learn/health-studies/questions/what-is-the-significance-of-measuring-disease-frequency-over-a-consistent-time-interval
 related_article2:
-    id: 163230
+    id: 163068
     title: >-
-        What is a rate in epidemiology, and how can it be misunderstood?
+        How is prevalence calculated, and what does it indicate about a population?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-a-rate-in-epidemiology-and-how-can-it-be-misunderstood
+    url: /learn/health-studies/questions/how-is-prevalence-calculated-and-what-does-it-indicate-about-a-population
 related_article3:
-    id: 163238
+    id: 163066
     title: >-
-        How is Years of Potential Life Lost (YPLL) calculated, and why is it significant in public health?
+        Why is it crucial to use the correct denominator when calculating a proportion?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-years-of-potential-life-lost-ypll-calculated-and-why-is-it-significant-in-public-health
+    url: /learn/health-studies/questions/why-is-it-crucial-to-use-the-correct-denominator-when-calculating-a-proportion
 related_article4:
-    id: 163340
+    id: 163066
     title: >-
-        What is the difference between absolute and relative measures of association?
+        Why is it crucial to use the correct denominator when calculating a proportion?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-difference-between-absolute-and-relative-measures-of-association
+    url: /learn/health-studies/questions/why-is-it-crucial-to-use-the-correct-denominator-when-calculating-a-proportion
 related_article5:
-    id: 163225
+    id: 163070
     title: >-
-        How is the numerator used in measures of disease frequency determined?
+        Explain the concept of person-time in the context of incidence rate calculation.
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-numerator-used-in-measures-of-disease-frequency-determined
+    url: /learn/health-studies/questions/explain-the-concept-of-persontime-in-the-context-of-incidence-rate-calculation
 ---

 &nbsp;